Is Inhaling Helium Dangerous - How Dangerous is Helium - Balloon Gas Safety

 This is known as Inert Gas Asphyxiation.

-Breathing just helium, or any inert gas, creates an absence of oxygen.
+Breathing just helium, or any inert gas, creates a dangerous absence of oxygen.

 The helium displaces the air, including the required oxygen, in your lungs.